yaelcalleja/Pentvim/README.md

 i inspired this project on the need of implement some tools from visualstudio, like auto-compile the code or run the code automaticly with only one key combination.

+# DISCLAIMER❗❗❗

+This repo is maded for pentesting and arch users.

 ## Problem to solve

 Some nvim config can be more user friendly, but they have to much keybinds and sometimes